 It also helps that the moe is balanced out by actual commentary on what being a mangaka is like.
 I’ve already mentioned the fact that the show adamantly wants Kaos to suffer through her job but the whole cast also discuss the struggles they face as mangakas who also go to high school.
 Their sleep cycles can get off tune, their academics can get wrecked if they’re not careful, and meeting submission deadlines is a big crunch period for everyone.
 At one point, they even ponder over if they want to create manga for the rest of their lives and each character actually has their own answer to the discussion.

 Comic Girls does use the traditional, methodical pacing tied to CGDCT and when you’re watching the show, that can feel pretty aimless.
 However, getting to know the characters and their struggles in greater detail helps offset any sense that the show is wasting time.
 You also do get a sense that the time is passing through the story; the final two or three episodes particularly do a good job making you think there’s a clock ticking as Kaos tries to accomplish something before the year is over.

 Comic Girls is a much better CGDCT anime than it ought to be.
 It could’ve easily just banked solely on its moe imagery yet it devotes an admirable amount of attention towards its mangaka subject and the characterization of its main protagonist.
 Since it does still use standard cute girls material, I would not readily recommend it to people who are generally turned off by the genre.
-Those who don’t mind them at all though will find plenty to enjoy with Comic Girls.
-Just be prepared to worry for Kaos a lot.
-A LOT.
+Those who don’t mind them at all however will find plenty to enjoy with Comic Girls.
+Just be prepared to pray for Kaos many, many times.

 Thanks for reading!